DDynamic-Evolution/MikoStorm/README.md

 Because I never applied and even tho I stay within TOS, I don't see a reason to give my address and real name.
 It is a specialized viewer for creators and enthusiasts.

+### No 32Bit version

+There is and never will be a 32bit version

 ### Issues